leeprevost/python-fmp/readme.md

 ```

 ## Updates
-11/12/2019 - added partial support for version 3.1 API now in beta.
-Still seeing some instability (server throtting errors).
-Had to add a json ditionary normalizer to compensate for the differences in the returned formats between version 3 and 3.1 as well as batch vs. single stock endpoints.
+12/2/2019 - added partial support for version 3.1 API now in beta.
+Also added timeouts to requests function.
+Had to add a json dictionary normalizer to compensate for the differences in the returned formats between version 3 and 3.1 as well as batch vs. single stock endpoints.
 Also, have tested the main financial_statements method fairly extensively.
 Other methods are not used in my application and are not thoroughly tested.

 ## Contributing